kestra-io/docs/docs/developer-guide/cicd/helpers/README.md

 ./kestra flow validate --local path-to-your-flow.yaml
 ```
 ::: tip
 If your flow uses a helper function, flow validation must be done locally as the flow cannot be expanded on the webserver.
+Be careful that the local installation must have the same plugins as the remote installation.
 :::